The Complete Guide to Choosing Baseball Bases for Your Field

 • May detach during normal play occasionally

-These use a contrasting-colour base (typically orange) in foul territory alongside the white base in fair territory.
+These use a contrasting-colour base (historically orange, however this may be changing as of this writing) in foul territory alongside the white base in fair territory.

 • Two bases side-by-side at first base